-A: It will depend on the type of surgery you had.
+A: It will depend on the type of procedure you had.
 Common rehabilitation exercises include gentle progressive resistive exercises, increased range of motion exercises, gentle joint distraction techniques, and balance work.

 Q: What are the long-term outcomes?

-A: Though recovery is dependent upon the type and extent of damage in the hip, many people return to full and unrestricted activity.
-Some people may need to make lifestyle changes (such as avoiding high impact exercises) but most will return to full health after arthroscopic hip surgery.
+A: Though recovery is dependent upon the type and extent of damage in the joint, many people return to full and unrestricted activity.
+Some people may need to make lifestyle changes (such as avoiding high impact exercises) but most will return to full health after surgery.